mxchen2001/mind-palace/Algo-Coffee/Algorithms/FloydCycles.md

 There is a famous algorithm called Floyd’s Cycle Detection Algorithm aka Tortoise and Hare Algorithm.
 It is used to detect a cycles in a list.

-The tortoise is the **slow pointer** and the hare fast pointer.
+The tortoise is the **slow pointer** and the hare as **fast pointer**.
 The hare will travel in strides ot 2 while the tortoise will travel in stride of 1.

 Image the following senario a linked list with a cycle.
 <center>